steineggerlab/Metabuli-App/docs/general.md

 # Metabuli App

-This is the desktop application for Metabuli, a metagenomic classification that jointly analyzes both DNA and amino acid sequences.
-Built with Vue.js and Electron, it provides an intuitive interface for running metagenomic classification jobs and visualizing the results.
+This is the desktop application for Metabuli, a metagenomic classifier that jointly analyzes both DNA and amino acid sequences.
+Built with Vue.js and Electron, it provides an easy interface for running metagenomic classification jobs and visualizing the results.

 For more details of Metabuli, please see [GitHub](https://github.com/steineggerlab/Metabuli),